Email FacebookTwitterMenu burgerClose thin

 While paying cash for a home may sound like the perfect opportunity because of how much money you could save over the period of time you’ll own the home, there are other considerations.
 Here are the biggest cons to buying a home with cash:

-• Lost investing opportunities: Opportunity cost is one consideration to give pause to a cash buyer.
-Cash sunk into a home can’t be invested elsewhere.
-From an investment perspective, tying up a large proportion of funds in a single asset reduces portfolio diversification and increases risk.
+• Missed investment opportunities: Opportunity cost is an important factor for cash buyers to consider.
+Capital tied up in a home is capital that can’t be invested elsewhere.
+From an investment standpoint, committing a large portion of funds to a single asset reduces portfolio diversification, potentially increasing risk.

 • Cash is tied up in the house: Cash used to pay for the home won’t be available for any future financial need such as college, retirement, illness or disability.
 And if a buyer restricts home selections to only those priced low enough to buy with cash, it may mean getting a smaller or less well-appointed place.